dweekly/docs/includes/ingredients/deep-linked-ads/adwords-valuetrack-info.md

 #### Google Adwords Valuetrack Parameters

 Branch utilizes Google's Valuetrack parameters to collect more detailed information on the source of an ad click.
-Furthermore, we dynamically map Adword's **campaign id** and **network parameters** to a Branch link's campaign analytics `Campaign` and `Channel` tags respectively.
+Furthermore, we dynamically map Adword's <notranslate>**campaign id**</notranslate> and <notranslate>**network parameters**</notranslate> to a Branch link's campaign analytics `Campaign` and `Channel` tags respectively.
 Leave these tags blank to have them dynamically mapped.

 See below for a table of Valuetrack parameters collected by default through Branch's Ad links and refer to the table in [Google's Valuetrack docs](https://support.google.com/adwords/answer/6305348){:target="_blank"} for more parameters to append.